 17 Salina Turda

 Regarded as one of the historical monuments from Cluj county, Turda Salt Mine has been exploited by people since 50 BC and until 1932.
-Today, Turda Salt Mine is one of the main touristic attraction in Transylvania, and the largest hall is its main attraction, fostering a Ferris wheel, an amphitheater, a sports court and it even has a lake on which you can rent boats.
+Today, Turda Salt Mine is one of the main touristic attractions in Transylvania, and the largest hall is its main attraction, fostering a Ferris wheel, an amphitheatre, a sports court and it even has a lake on which you can rent boats.

 18 Sarmizegetusa Regia